 Family Nurse Practitioner

-The primary goal of the Family Nurse Practitioner (FNP) specialty track is to prepare graduates for advanced practice nursing in a variety of clinical settings ranging from private practices, clinics, hospitals, and businesses to managed care organizations and governmental agencies.
-Coursework, clinical experience, and research allow our students to acquire the knowledge, values, and skills necessary for advanced practice nursing roles.
+The primary goal of the Family Nurse Practitioner (FNP) specialty track is to prepare graduates for advanced practice nursing in a variety of clinical settings ranging from private practices, clinics, hospitals and businesses to managed care organizations and governmental agencies.
+Coursework and clinical experiences allow our students to acquire the knowledge, values and skills necessary for advanced practice nursing roles.
 Graduates of the specialty will be eligible for certification as family nurse practitioners in primary care.